hossamt93/logger-mongodb/README.md

      if(res.statusCode == 200){
          var logDoc={
              statusCode: res.statusCode,
-             // and all the other fileds
+             // and all the other fields
          }
          logger.logInfo(logDoc)
      }